ardhikaptr11/pcos-detection/README.md

 ```bash
 $ git clone https://github.com/ardhikaptr11/pcos-detection.git
 ```
-2. Extract the contents of `pcos_savedmodel.zip` file.
+2. Extract the contents of `pcos-savedmodel.zip` file.
 This archive contains the saved model and necessary files for inference.
 3. Open a terminal and navigate to the project directory.
 4. Run the `inference.py` script:
 ```